rule

 Text 8

-The soul is the seer self-enlightened differing from the body gross and subtle, just as the fire burning to illumine is relative to the firewood to burn [see also B.G.
+The soul is the self-enlightened seer different from the gross and subtle body, just as fire, emitting light as it burns, differs from the firewood [see also B.G.
 2: 16-24].

 Text 9